 It goes without saying that buying and selling a home is one of the biggest investments most of us will ever make.
 When it comes time to consider selling your house, you should ask the right questions to help ensure your listing agent is going to do a good job of selling your home.
 So let’s talk about the best questions to ask a listing agent when selling a house.

 Let’s take a closer look at this.
 Specifically, there’s 20 really smart questions to ask a listing agent.
-You need them to do a good job selling your home.
+Asking them will ensure selling your home.
 Okay, so let’s lead in with the first question.

 The first question that you want to ask a listing agent is: “What’s the best price we can get from our house, given its location and condition of the property?”

 And follow up to ask why.
 It’s really important to note that when a listing agent comes to your property, they’re making an effort.
 They should come prepared with a comparative market analysis.
 As well, a marketing plan of action.
 They should know how they’re going to get your home on the market and get it sold.
 They should outline the home selling process steps with you.
-Make sure that you’re at 100% comfortable with their process.
+Make sure that you’re 100% comfortable with their process.
 When it pertains to the specific question, you want to be leery of the agents that are going to come in and overshoot the market.
 Especially if it’s different from any other comparative market analysis that you’ve had done.
-Your own analysis too.
 An agent that comes in at an inflated price is trying to woo you.
 In fact, most homes that aren’t priced right are going to sell for less than they could have sold for.
 Had they simply priced the home to the market value at the time, it would be fine.